 Lack of sleep has been shown to negatively impact your immune system, and this can leave you more susceptible to colds and the flu.
 Research published in the European Journal of Physiology found that consistent sleep deprivation (i.e. always feeling like you’re running on empty throughout the day) can cause inflammation in the body as well as immunodeficiency, putting your body in a compromising position when it comes to fighting off germs and bacteria.

 Aim for seven to eight hours a night of sleep to keep your immune system sharp.
 If you already have a cold or the flu, sleep is even more important.
 Help yourself get a good night’s rest with Theraflu Nighttime Multi-Symptom Severe Cold Hot Liquid Powder, which helps you rest easy as medicines go to work on your cold and flu symptoms.

-Stress can do a number on not only your mental health but also your physical health.
+Stress can do a number on both your mental health and your physical health.
 Research published in Psychosomatic Medicine suggests that higher levels of stress were associated with greater symptom severity in subjects dealing with upper respiratory infections.
 Everyone reacts to stress differently, and certain individuals may be able to cope with stress better than others.
-Regardless of how you perceive yourself to deal with stressful events at home and work, it’s important to practice self-care in the form of yoga, meditation, reading, or any other activity that helps you to unwind and deal with the daily stressors to help your immune system stay in tip-top shape!
+Regardless of how you deal with stressful events at home and at work, it’s important to practice self-care in the form of yoga, meditation, reading, or any other activity that helps you unwind, deal with daily stressors, and keep your immune system in tip-top shape!